fibo/.software/README.md

 Software Foo has its Foo folder and contains the following files:

 * installrc: exports env vars needed for installation, like `SOURCES_URI`.
-* install.sh: it is launched by `.software_install` function and performes installation, does not work by its own.
 * profile: it is sourced by your `.bash_profile` (or `.bashrc`), user aware.

 Feel free to customize files according to your needs.